WHO IS REBECCA?

 She started her full-time TV career at KHOU-TV in Houston, Texas, as a producer for the live morning talk show, Great Day Houston.
 There, Rebecca learned that multi-tasking, quick thinking, and always being creative were the keys to success in a live talk show format.
 She quickly promoted to Producer/Reporter in 2007, and in early 2009, she used her talents to land a hosting and producing gig at KTRK-TV in Houston.

 That gig was Mirror/Mirror.
 It was a magazine format TV show that aired on KTRK-TV and on the Live Well Network in more than 70 cities.
 That is where Rebecca realized her passion wasn’t just TV, it was helping women look and feel their best through beauty, fashion, fitness, and nutrition stories.
 For Rebecca, boosting the confidence in women and communicating with her dear viewers through letters and social media was the most rewarding “job” she’s ever had.
-After six seasons, Mirror/Mirror abruptly came to an end, and Rebecca took a job doing traffic at KTRK-TV in 2014.
+After six seasons, Mirror/Mirror abruptly came to an end, and Rebecca moved to the newsroom, taking a job doing traffic at KTRK-TV in 2014.
 Ultimately, Rebecca knew the position wasn’t for her, so in 2018, when her contract came to a close, she decided to leave KTRK-TV as a full-time employee.
-However, because of her strong ties with many at the station, Rebecca continued working in a free-lance role, and signed on as the Host of H-town Spotlight in December of 2018.
+However, because of her strong ties with many at the station, Rebecca continued working part-time, and signed on as the Host of H-Town Spotlight in December of 2018.
+In 2023, the name changed to Local Spotlight, and Rebecca continues to host Local Spotlight, as well as a segment called Live On Location.